kingakisielinska/mObywatel-user-guide/Adding_documents/mPojazd.md

 The data from mPojazd reflect the data included in the registration certificate, civil liability policy, and vehicle card.

 The service can be used by persons who are owners or co-owners of vehicles.
-So those who are registered in the Central Register of Vehicles as owners of cars, motorcycles, scooters, etc. In other words, in order to use mPojazd you have to be entered in the registration card.
+So, those who are registered in the Central Register of Vehicles as owners of cars, motorcycles, scooters, and such.
+In other words, in order to use mPojazd, you have to be entered into the registration card.
 This means that you will not see rented, company, or leased cars in the application.

-Here you will find vehicle data like make and model, year of manufacture, registration number, VIN number, date of technical inspection, odometer reading (entered by a diagnostic station or the police).
+Here, you can find vehicle data like make and model, year of manufacture, registration number, VIN number, date of technical inspection, odometer reading (entered by a diagnostic station or the police).
 The service also allows you to transfer the vehicle data in the form of QR code to other applications.

-The service shows information about the vehicle's obligatory third party insurance - including insurance name, series and number of the policy, insurance period and its variant.
-Additionally, before the third party insurance expires, the application will show a reminder message.
+The service shows information about the vehicle's obligatory third-party insurance, including insurance name, series and number of the policy, insurance period, and its variant.
+Additionally, before the third-party insurance expires, the application shows a reminder.

 # How to add information about your vehicle to mObywatel?